nsnam/ns-3-dev-git/src/internet-apps/doc/internet-apps.rst

 method that returns an ApplicationContainer (in this case, of size 1).
 The sixth and seventh statements fetch the application instance created and configure a trace sink (``TracePingRtt``) for the ``Rtt`` trace source.
-The eigth and ninth statements configure the start and stop time, respectively.
+The eighth and ninth statements configure the start and stop time, respectively.

 The helper is most useful when there are many similarly configured